nsrau/azure-docs.it-it/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_purge_jobhistory"></a>sp_purge_jobhistory

-Rimuove i record della cronologia per un processo.
+Rimuove i record della cronologia relativi a un processo.

 #### <a name="syntax"></a>Sintassi